joehand/dat-next/readme.md

 After you clone a Dat archive, you can update the files later:

 1. `cd download-folder`
-2a. `dat pull` - download updates and exit
+2. `dat pull` - download updates and exit
-2b. `dat sync` - download live updates and re-upload to network

 ### Demo File Download